-Thank you for considering the Institute of American Indian Arts (IAIA) as the next step in your son or daughter’s academic journey.
+Thank you for considering the Institute of American Indian Arts (IAIA) as the next step in your child’s academic journey.
 The student life staff is ready to welcome your child to their new temporary home.
 We know you have questions, so we hope we can answer some of them on this page.

 When on-campus students arrive, they will be given a current IAIA Student Handbook.
 We encourage you to become familiar with this resource which will help you help them navigate their way through their first year in college.
 In the handbook, you will find the Student Code Of Conduct and the Student’s Rights And Responsibilities, as well as the Academic Calendar which will help you stay aware of academic deadlines, holidays, midterms, and final exam weeks, etc.